matrix-io/matrix-rhal/README.md

 # Building From Source (Raspberry Pi)

-Building directly on your Raspberry Pi will cause some delay in compilation times, due to the processing power available.
+Building directly on your Raspberry Pi will lead to slower compilation times, due to the lack processing power.

 Install git.